Mileage Allowance Payments: Complete Guide

 Who pays mileage reimbursements?

 Businesses often reimburse employees for business mileage to cover the cost of fuel and vehicle maintenance costs.
 The approved amounts for reimbursement rates may vary and can be based on factors like company policy or government guidelines.
+The standard mileage rate set by the relevant tax authorities can be a reference for businesses when determining reimbursement rates.

 What are official mileage allowance rates?